 Regulatory Context for Notification

 The Gramm-Leach-Bliley Act requires the NCUA Board to establish appropriate standards for federally insured credit unions relating to administrative, technical and physical safeguards for member records and information.
-Accordingly, Part 748 of NCUA’s Rules and Regulations (opens new window) requires that federally insured credit unions establish a security program that—among other things—addresses the safeguards required by Gramm-Leach-Bliley and a credit union’s response to an incident of unauthorized access to or use of member information that could result in substantial harm or inconvenience to the member.
+Accordingly, Part 748 of NCUA’s Rules and Regulations (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) requires that federally insured credit unions establish a security program that—among other things—addresses the safeguards required by Gramm-Leach-Bliley and a credit union’s response to an incident of unauthorized access to or use of member information that could result in substantial harm or inconvenience to the member.

 Appendix B to Part 748 of NCUA’s Rules and Regulations also states that a credit union’s response program should contain procedures for notifying the appropriate NCUA regional director.
 A federally insured, state-chartered credit union should also have procedures to notifiy their state supervisory authority as well.
 Notification should occur as soon as possible after the credit union becomes aware of an incident involving unauthorized access to or use of sensitive member information.